-Guidelines produced by the National Institute for Health and Care Excellence (NICE) for familial breast cancer recommend that women at an increased risk of breast cancer because of a family history of breast cancer, should be offered medication to reduce their risk.
-This medication needs to be taken for 5 years.
+Guidelines produced by the National Institute for Health and Care Excellence (NICE) for familial breast cancer recommend that women at an increased lifetime chance of developing breast cancer because of a family history, should be offered medication to reduce their chance of developing breast cancer in the future.
+This medication needs to be taken for five years.
 For premenopausal women, the medication is called Tamoxifen.